mala-project/mala/docs/source/index.md

 ## What is MALA?

 MALA is a software package for building ML models that replace density functional theory (DFT) calculations.
-DFT itself is **the** most popular method for simulating materials on a quantum level and predicting materials properties.
-Compared to other quantum mechanical simulation techniques, DFT simulations can be run with relatively modest computational ressources.
-Thus, DFT simulations are the backbone of computational materials science.
+DFT is **the** most popular method for simulating materials on a quantum level and predicting materials properties, and employed by researcher throughout the world.

-However, when tackling, e.g., matter at large temperatures or generally trying to simulate materials at extended length scales, the comparably low computational effort of DFT simulations becomes insurmountable.
-DFT scales cubically with system size and temperature - simulations above a few thousand atoms or at millions of Kelvin are virtually impossible.
+While DFT is very efficient compared to other quantum mechanical simulation techniques, it still scales cubically with number of atoms and temperature simulated, making large scale simulation at arbitrary temperatures very computationally challenging.

 Therefore, a new direction of research tries to [combine the power of ML with DFT](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.6.040301).
 MALA is at the forefront of these efforts, being the first library to allow